operator-framework/operator-lifecycle-manager/README.md

  - The CRDs that it depends on.
    - e.g., the vault operator depends on `EtcdCluster`, because Vault is backed by etcd.

-Basic dependency resolution then possible by finding, for each “required” CRD, the corresponding operator that manages it and installing it as well.
+Basic dependency resolution is then possible by finding, for each “required” CRD, the corresponding operator that manages it and installing it as well.
 Dependency resolution can be further constrained by the way a user interacts with catalogs.

 ### Granularity